Storm photos and severe weather pictures

 Here is an excellent article on urban tornadoes.

-Systems like the ones in these severe weather pictures can measure as small as a mile or less.
+Systems like the ones in these storm pictures can measure as small as a mile or less.
 They take an

 or so to pass, up to a whole day.